First United Presbyterian Church (Loveland, Colorado)

 The First United Presbyterian Church at 400 E. 4th St. in Loveland, Colorado was built in 1905.
 It was designed by architect Montezuma Fuller.
 It was listed on the National Register of Historic Places in 2004.

 It was designed by architect Montezuma Fuller with an Akron Plan interior and an exterior having elements of Romanesque Revival and Gothic Revival styles.

-Currently, the building is used as a house of worship affiliated with the PCUSA as a member of the Presbytery of Plains and Peaks.